mrocklin/blog/_posts/work/2018-12-12-gpu-python-challenges.md

 -  **Institution**: You may already have both an under-utilized cluster of GPUs within your institution, and also large teams of data scientists familiar with the Python but unfamiliar with CUDA.
-NVIDIA seems eager to find partners who are interested in cost-sharing arrangements to build out functionality for specific domains.
+NVIDIA seems eager to find partners who are interested in mutual arrangements to build out functionality for specific domains.
 Please reach out if this sounds familiar.